Monday, April 29, 2013

 Pasta of your choice

 Heat the small amount of oil in a saucepan and saute the onion and garlic a few minutes.
 Add 3/4 c. of the prepared pesto sauce, the honey, and the tomato sauce.
 Cover and simmer on low while you make the meatballs.
 Pre-heat the oven to 350.
 Mix all of the meatball ingredients and roll into medium size balls - I made two per person (10), which was plenty.
 Place in a 13x9 dish, pour the sauce over, cover with foil, and bake for 20-25 minutes while you cook some pasta al dente and fix a salad.
 When the pasta is done, drain it.
-Then pour the meatballs and sauce over it hot from the oven, sprinkle on some more cheese and call "CHOW CALL!"
+Then pour the meatballs and sauce over it hot from the oven, then sprinkle on some more cheese.

 Shared with: